pointOfive/Home/Bio/README.md

 [<img src="images/home.jpg" width=100%>](https://github.com/pointOfive/Examples)

-In addition to pursing an active and healthy lifesyle, learning was always a very important focus of the family.
+In addition to pursing an active and healthy lifestyle, learning was always a very important focus of the family.
-Because of this I grew up viewing learning as a priviledge to be taken seriously and treated with the utmost diligence.
+Because of this I grew up viewing learning as a privilege to be taken seriously and treated with the utmost diligence.
 I think this is why I viewed Trinity as such an amazing opportunity (as it indeed proved to be), why the opportunity to attend Trinity materialized in the first place, and why I was ready and able to excel and thrive in a student-athlete role.